Sandy4321/Data-Analysis-Demo/readme.md

 ### Model Evaluation

 Three models all have the same AUC of 0.93 and a very close global accuracy.
 Random Forest is distinguished for its perfect prediction of the `-50k` class (99.4% precision), and for its inefficiency in predicting the `+50k` class (24.7% precision).
 Gradient Boosting has a slightly lower TP rate of 97.2% and a higher TN rate of 31.2%.
-Penalized LR makes more compromise between TP and TN, it has the lowest TR rate of 95.4% but a much higher TN rate of 57.1%.
+Penalized LR makes more compromise between TP and TN, it has the lowest TP rate of 95.4% but a much higher TN rate of 57.1%.

 | Model               | Global Accuracy | True positive rate   | True negative rate  |
 | ------------------- | --------------- | -------------------- | ------------------- |